Rahul7-77/ChatGPT-From-Scratch/README.md

 * **Text generation:**
  After training, the model can be used to generate text by modifying the seed input in the script.
 It will generate text token-by-token, continuing from the seed provided.

+# Results:
+* Results can be seen in "results.txt" file in repo.
+I had used two datasets for this model which are shakespheare dataset(input.txt) and sherlock homes dataset(input2.txt).
+The model was able to generate the text in the dataset fashion.

 # Future Improvements
 * **Custom datasets**: Extend the script to support various text datasets with customizable preprocessing steps (e.g., tokenization).
 * **Hyperparameter tuning**: Implement argument parsing to configure hyperparameters like batch_size, learning_rate, etc., from the command line.